goldman-gp-ebi/BOSS-RUNS/README.md

 After `readfish` is running, you can launch `BOSS-RUNS`.
 In this walkthrough we are using a reference that contains only chromosome 20.
-This is purely for testing purposes and does not make for an interesting biological question.
+This is purely for testing purposes and does not make for an interesting example, since the difference between the behaviours of `readfish` by itself and using `BOSS-RUNS` will be small in this example.

 First download and unzip the reference for chromosome 20: